 The popular children's writer Roald Dahl lived and worked in Great Missenden for 36 years and the Roald Dahl Museum (tel 01494 892 192) at 81-83 High Street aims to inspire a love of stories and creative writing.
 Its sign tells us it is swizzfigglingly flushbunkingly gloriumptious – so it must be worth a visit!
-It is open until 5 pm (last entry 4.30 pm), weekdays and weekends - closed Mondays apart from Bank Holidays.
-Entrance fee (2018): adults £ 6.60, children £4.40 (under fives free), family ticket £ 21.00.
+It is open until 5 pm (last entry 4.30 pm), weekdays and weekends - closed Mondays apart from Bank Holidays and Monday 28 October 2019.
+Entrance fee (2019): adults £ 7.00, child (under fives free) and family tickets and concessions available.
 Its café, formerly known as Cafe Twit, but now the Cafe at the Roald Dahl Museum (no entrance fee) – is the suggested tea stop on this walk.

 Take the train nearest to 9.45am from Marylebone Station to Princes Risborough.
 Journey time 40-45 minutes.
 Trains back from Great Missenden run twice an hour.
 Journey time 50 minutes.
 Buy a day return to Aylesbury any route permitted (where the two Chiltern branch lines converge).